ggod2/sandboxels_xss_test/README.md

 # Cross-site scripting vulnerability for Sandboxels 1.9 - 1.9.5 ([CVE-2024-39828](https://nvd.nist.gov/vuln/detail/CVE-2024-39828))
 This report details a cross-site scripting (XSS) vulnerability in Sandboxels (https://sandboxels.r74n.com/) affecting versions 1.9 to 1.9.5.
 The vulnerability can be exploited without requiring any game modifications.

+### This exploit has been patched in a hotfix for version 1.9.5

 ## Vulnerability Overview
 Sandboxels has a feature that lets some elements clone other pixels.
 Each cloning element (referred to as a "cloner") starts cloning the first pixel it touches.
 That pixel's element is displayed below the game canvas when hovering over the cloner.